 This is more of an eating habit to support adequate stomach acid levels - and that’s to make sure you chew your food well.
 I’m talking 30 times or more before swallowing.
 Yep, it sounds a lot but making sure your food has been broken down as much as possible before you swallow can improve your stomach acid levels.
 The more saliva (aka spit), the more digestive enzymes you’ll produce.

-Please comment below if you've found this blog post helpful, or have any fascinating thoughts to share.
+Please comment below if you found this blog post helpful, or have any experiences to share.

 Hi, I'm an Integrative Nutrition Health Coach, Pain & Stress Management Therapist, and Certified Functional Medicine Practitioner.

 I help people elevate their mind and body health by addressing diet, nutrition and lifestyle symptoms.
 Let's work together to optimize how you feel and function.